octobercms/library/src/Extension/README.md

     });

 ### Dynamically creating methods
-Methods can be aded to a `Model` through the use of `addDynamicMethod`.
+Methods can be added to a `Model` through the use of `addDynamicMethod`.

     Post::extend(function($model) {
         $model->addDynamicMethod('getTagsAttribute', function() use ($model) {